5had3z/chasing-targets-gym/README.rst

 Installation
 ------------

 Either you can clone and pip install the source, or you can install via pypi.
-If installing from source seems to stall for no apparent reason, enable
+If installing from source seems to stall for no apparent reason, try --no-build-isolation.

 .. code:: bash